R0NIN-6/Ravenshield_EliteCT/Assets/ECT/ECT_readme.md

 3. To validate the mod is active while in-game, open the console with the Tilde ``'`'`` key and look for the string :

 ```
-Elite Counter-Terror v2.073 <vanilla or SD> initialized | Mission time is : <In-game mission Time>
+Elite Counter-Terror v2.074 <vanilla or SD> initialized | Mission time is : <In-game mission Time>
 ```

-[^4]: The only requirement is _OpenRVS 1.5_ by Twi regardless of the version you use.
+[^4]: As of v2.074, _OpenRVS 1.5_ by Twi is only required for the SD version, not the vanilla version.

 ## ECT Rainbow AI features